-We’ve been working hard behind the scenes to improve our merchant categorisation models used by our Enrich API.
-This means the results from any transactions analysed by the API have wider coverage (i.e.: number of merchants recognised) and increased accuracy (i.e.: the percentage correctly categorised).
+We’ve been working hard behind the scenes to improve our Enrich API's merchant categorisation models to ensure that we provide market-leading financial data enrichment.
+Results from any transactions analysed by the Enrich API now have wider coverage (i.e.: number of merchants recognised) and increased accuracy (i.e.: the percentage correctly categorised).

 ML algorithms enhanced with NER